go-godin/godin/README.md

 3. Every gRPC service represents it's own subdomain (DDD)
 4. Godin will not restrict the developer with it's generated files

-## What does it do exactly?
-###  Firstly, what are the components of a go-kit service?
-In order to know which work godin aims on taking over for you, we need to define what a service (roughly) looks like:

-* **transport layer**
-  + grpc
-    - server
-    - client
-    - encode_decode
-  + amqp
-    - publisher
-    - subscriber
-     - encode_decode
-  + http
-    - server
-    - client
-    - encode_decode
-* **endpoint layer**
-  + middleware
-* **interface layer**
-  + repositories
-  + publishers
-  + mappings (domain <-> DAO)
-* **use-case / service layer**
-  + use-case implementations
-  + domain models
-  + unittests

-Considering the premises, Godin tries to take care of the **transport and endpoint layer**.
-It should also support the developer inside the **interface layer** in form of generating middleware boilerplates, repositories and all the other fancy things one might require in order to fulfil the use-cases.

-In terms of *shared* and *hidden* models, Godin will take care of the *shared* models as they are directly specified via Protobuf.
-By generating a `service.go`, Godin establishes the contract between protobuf and the implementation (go-kit style).
-That way the developer can focus on what's really important...business functionality.

-### The role of templates
+## The role of templates
 Have you ever written a code generator before?
-I did, quite a few in recent times tbh.
+I did, quite a few recently actually (and you should too).
 And I've always found it very tempting to just ship one large binary which simply included all available templates ([like I did in a previous godin version](https://github.com/lukasjarosch/godin)).

 If you start going down that path, you must be confident, that your templates are covering **all cases**.
 Because as soon as a developer